robocomp/robocomp-viriato/README.md

 ## Starting the component

+Start the RCIS, rcnode & AGMExecutive before starting the component.

 To avoid changing the *config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls:

 ```